|The Public Paperfolding History Project

 Where the context is insufficient it can be difficult to know which of the two versions of the design is being pictured or referred to.
 It is possible that I have made mistakes when trying to work out which is which.

 Both designs, both called 'Le cadre', appear in separate lists in the 'Manuel Pratique de Jardins D'Enfants de Friedrich Froebel, which was compiled by J F Jacobs and published in Brussells and Paris in 1859.
 In this case, although there are no illustrations in the book, the context makes it clear which design is which.

 The Frame appears, as the 'Picture Frame', in 'The Kindergarten Principle' by Mary J Lyschinska, which was published in London in 1880 by Wm Isbister Ltd. The Picture Frame is also mentioned but no illustration is provided.

 The Frame appears in 'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus, which was probably first published in 1882 by E. Steiger and Company in New York.

-Eleonore Heerwart's 'Course in Paperfolding' was first published in Dutch in 1895 then in English by Charles and Dible in London and Glasgow in 1896, contains drawings of two designs that are probably the Frame and the Picture Frame, though neither design is named.
+Eleonore Heerwart's 'Course in Paperfolding', which was first published in Dutch in 1895 then in English by Charles and Dible in London and Glasgow in 1896, contains drawings of two designs that are probably intended to be the Frame and the Picture Frame, though neither design is named.

 The Frame also appears in 'Die Frobelschen Beschaftigungen: Das Falten' by Marie Muller-Wunderlich, which was published by Friedrich Brandstetter in Leipzig in 1900.